Click To Call: (973) 377-7377

 • Having no valid lease agreement or end of the lease

 The type of eviction notice used is determined by the reason for the termination.
-In New Jersey, a landlord is not required to give written notice to evict a tenant for nonpayment of rent.
-However, a landlord does have to give at least 3 days’ notice for evictions due to illegal activities and at least 30 days’ notice for evictions for any other reason.
+New Jersey's eviction laws state that landlords are not required to give written notice to evict a tenant for nonpayment of rent.
+However, landlords do have to give at least 3 days’ notice for evictions due to illegal activities and at least 30 days’ notice for evictions for any other reason.

 Serving a Tenant with an Eviction Notice in New Jersey

-In New Jersey, an typically begins with a Notice to Quit.
+In New Jersey, the legal eviction process begins with a Notice to Quit.
 This written notice notifies the tenant to vacate the property within a specified timeframe.
-Without a cause, the procedure for terminating the lease or rental agreement will depend on the length of the tenancy.
+Without a cause, the procedure for terminating the lease or rental agreement will depend on the length of the tenancy in the rental property.

 Landlord-tenant laws in New Jersey require landlords to give the tenant a 30 days’ notice to end their tenancy for monthly leases, 7 days’ notice for week-to-week leases, and 90 days’ notice for yearly leases.

-If the tenant does not comply, the landlord can file a Complaint for Eviction in the Special Civil Part of the Superior Court.
+If the tenant does not comply, the landlord can begin filing a Complaint for Eviction in the Special Civil Part of the Superior Court.
 After the tenant is served the complaint, a court hearing will be scheduled within 10 to 30 days.

 document with the words “eviction notice” in red